Tessa Owens (She, her,hers)

 Mae is the the Youth and Community Empowerment Organizer at SPAN.
 Mae directly works with young people in multiple capacities.
 She co-coordinates the Peers Building Justice (PBJ) program throughout the school year and teaches in high schools.
 In partnership with MESA, Mae and her co-workers teach the evidence based “Safe Dates” curriculum in high schools throughout Boulder County.
 Additionally, Mae continues to grow and expand partnerships within the community.

 Mae graduated from the University of Denver and earned a B.A. in International Studies and Strategic Communication with a minor in Spanish.
-Prior to this role, Mae worked at Rise Above Colorado focused on teen drug use prevention, youth- adult partnerships, and community engagement.
+Prior to this role, Mae worked at Rise Above Colorado focused on teen drug use prevention, youth- adult partnerships, and Positive Youth Development.
 Mae grew up in Colorado and enjoys hiking in the mountains and exploring new restaurants.